allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

     /df:$SqlLogs `
 ```

-Many parameters of this operation were evaluated during testing on test environments.
+Many parameters of this operation were evaluated during trials on test environments.
 The particularly important ones are:
 - **CommandTimeout, LongRunningCommandTimeout, DatabaseLockTimeout** - This set of
 parameters ensures that the connection
-will be maintained throughout the entire duration of the export operation (assuming that it will be long-running).
+is maintained throughout the entire duration of the export operation (assuming that it will be long-running).
 - **CompressionOption** - The degree of data compression in the output file.
 Two variants were tested:
 **FAST** and **MAXIMUM**.
-Fast allowed us to shorten the export time by about 2 hours while showing only slightly lower
+**FAST** allowed us to shorten the export time by about 2 hours while showing only slightly lower
 data compression (in our case, the difference was around 10%).

 ```powershell
 /p:TableData="dbo.TestTable"
 ```

-The parameter allows us to limit the data export only to the tables selected by us, which significantly shortens
+The parameter allows us to limit the data export only to the tables selected by us, what significantly shortens
 the overall operation time.
 It is also worth mentioning that it is possible to set the parameter multiple times.

 Since the export was launched at night, the procedure had no negative impact on users.
 The impact of the